+The table below provides current and historical information on claims received, including the total number of claims received for each fiscal year and the number of those claims that are open.
 The table below provides information on claims recorded in the Whistleblower Office information system, by fiscal year of receipt.
 There are often multiple claims associated with a single whistleblower submission, because the submission identifies more than one taxpayer.
-The table includes the number of claims received each year, and the number of those claims that were open as of the date of the report.
+The table includes the number of claims received each year, and the number of those claims that were open as of May 14, 2015.
+As a general rule, the number of claims represents the number of taxpayers identified in submissions, so that a submission identifying 100 taxpayers is counted as 100 claims.